RichardNeat/backend-be-present/README.md

 ## Install Dependencies

-By default, 'npm install' will install all modules listed as dependencies in package.json.
+By default, 'npm install' will install all modules in the package.json file.
 In this case this will install:

     "bcrypt": "^5.0.1",
     "cors": "^2.8.5",